On $q$-Painlev\'e VI and the geometry of Segre surfaces: Mano decompositions

 or

 see Figure \ref{fig:pairspants}.
-We refer to such decompositions, on either an algebraic or analytic level, as $q$-pairs of pants decompositions.
-There are ${{4}\choose{2}}=6$ inequivalent $q$-pairs of pants decompositions, but we will only need two of them, $q$-pairs of pants decompositions I and II, as pictorially displayed in Figure \ref{fig:pairspants}.
+There are ${{4}\choose{2}}=6$ inequivalent such decompositions, but we will only need two of them, decompositions I and II, as pictorially displayed in Figure \ref{fig:pairspants}.

 In Section \ref{sec:rhp} we recall the definition of the general Riemann-Hilbert problem of $q\Psix$.
-In Section \ref{sec:hyp_model}, we discuss the Heine hypergeometric system, which forms the local model on the different pants in the $q$-pairs of pants decompositions.
+In Section \ref{sec:hyp_model}, we discuss the Heine hypergeometric system, which forms the local model for the different factors in the Mano decompositions.

-Then, in Section \ref{sec:dec_algebraic} we discuss the decomposition of the monodromy, corresponding to $q$-pairs of pants decomposition I, from an algebraic point of view, following Ohyama et al. \cite{ohyamaramissualoy}.
-This is followed by Section \ref{sec:dec_analytic}, in which we describe the associated decomposition of the Riemann-Hilbert problem.
-Then, in Sections \ref{sec:dec_algebraicII} and \ref{sec:dec_analyticII}, we discuss the analogous algebraic and analytic realisations of $q$-pairs of pants decomposition II.
+Then, in Section \ref{sec:dec_algebraic} we discuss the Mano decomposition I of the monodromy, from an algebraic point of view, following Ohyama et al. \cite{ohyamaramissualoy}.
+This is followed by Section \ref{sec:dec_analytic}, in which we describe the associated factorisation of the Riemann-Hilbert problem.
+Then, in Sections \ref{sec:dec_algebraicII} and \ref{sec:dec_analyticII}, we discuss the analogous algebraic and analytic realisations of Mano decomposition II.